zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Hit-testing.md

 # Hit-testing

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:29:34.059410+00:00
+- **Last Updated:** 2024-11-09 01:05:39 UTC
 - **Original Article:** [Hit-testing](https://en.wikipedia.org/wiki/Hit-testing)
 - **Language:** en
 - **Page ID:** 30001250

 ## Summary
 In computer graphics programming, hit-testing (hit detection, picking, or pick correlation) is the process of determining whether a user-controlled cursor (such as a mouse cursor or touch-point on a touch-screen interface) intersects a given graphical object (such as a shape, line, or curve) drawn on the screen.
 Hit-testing may be performed on the movement or activation of a mouse or other pointing device.
-Hit-testing is used by GUI environments to respond to user actions, such as selecting a me
+Hit-testing is used by GUI environments to respond to user actions, such as selecting a menu item or a target in a game based on its visual location.
+In web programming languages such as HTML, SVG, and CSS, this is associated with the concept of pointer-events (e.g. user-initiated cursor movement or object selection).
+Collision detection is a related concept for detecting intersections of two or more different graphical objects, rather than intersection of a cursor with one or more graphical objects.

 ## Categories
+This article belongs to the following categories:

 - Category:Articles with example Python (programming language) code
 - Category:Computer graphics